-- 1.1 This report summarises the work and findings of the JSNA on End of Life Care, including the recommendations for key partners. - 1.2 This report requests the Health and Wellbeing Board to formally approve this JSNA for publication, and to take responsibility for monitoring the implementation of the recommendations, holding the relevant partners to account.
+- 1.1 This report summarises the work and findings of the Joint Strategic Needs Assessment (JSNA) on End of Life Care, including the recommendations for key partners. - 1.2 This report requests the Health and Wellbeing Board to formally approve this JSNA for publication, to take responsibility for monitoring the implementation of the recommendations, and hold the relevant partners to account.